AdobeDocs/commerce-admin.en/help/_includes/templated/packages.md

 <!-- The edition variable contains `commerce-b2b` value from the _data/names.yml file
  -->

-B2B for Adobe Commerce uses Composer to manage PHP packages.
+Adobe Commerce B2B uses Composer to manage PHP packages.

-The `composer.json` file declares the list of packages, whereas the `composer.lock` file stores a complete list of the packages (a full version of each package and its dependencies) used to build an installation of B2B for Adobe Commerce.
+The `composer.json` file declares the list of packages, whereas the `composer.lock` file stores a complete list of the packages (a full version of each package and its dependencies) used to build an installation of Adobe Commerce B2B.

-The following reference documentation is generated from the `composer.lock` file, and it covers required packages included in B2B for Adobe Commerce 1.4.2.
+The following reference documentation is generated from the `composer.lock` file, and it covers required packages included in Adobe Commerce B2B 1.4.2.

 ## Dependencies